hannahdesmond/mastery-curriculum/chapter4/README.md

 ## More complex conditional procedures

-So far, we've seen conditionals with the simplest possible procedures on their branches: procedures that just `return` a value depending on the truthiness or falsiness of some condition:
+So far, we've seen conditionals with the simplest possible procedures on their branches - procedures that just `return` a value depending on the truthiness or falsiness of some condition:

 ```eval-ruby
 if 1 > 0